What Stump Grinding Really Costs in Hampton Roads (2026)

 Why Hiring a Pro Is Cheaper Than Renting a Stump Grinder

 This is one of the most common questions we get.
-The logic seems straightforward: rent a machine for $200-$350 a day and do it yourself.
-But the reality is very different.
+The logic seems straightforward: rent a machine for call for pricing a day and do it yourself.
+But here's what actually happens — and we see it all the time.

-A single stump from a professional starts at $200.
-Renting the smallest, cheapest stump grinder costs $200-$350/day BEFORE you add gas, delivery fee, and damage deposit.
-So for a single stump, hiring is already cheaper — and you get a far better result.
+We're not guessing about this.
+It happens regularly.
+A single stump from a professional priced per job.
+Renting the smallest, cheapest stump grinder costs call for pricing/day BEFORE you add gas, delivery fee, and damage deposit.
+So for a single stump, hiring is already cheaper — and you skip the wasted day and the backache.

 The Problem With Rental Stump Grinders

 Low power, wrong machine for the job.
 Rental machines are 13-25 HP consumer-grade units — mostly designed for bush stumps.
+They don't have the weight or horsepower to push through dense wood at and below ground level.
 Try a 2-3 foot oak stump with one and you'll understand why professionals exist.
-At 100+ HP, a commercial grinder is in a completely different category.
+Our grinder runs at 100+ HP — more horsepower than 98% of the stump grinders in Hampton Roads.
+More horsepower means faster grinding, which means a better price for you.
+Where a rental bounces off, our machine cuts straight through.
 It's not even the same job.

-$1,000 damage deposit.
-Many rental places require a $1,000 deposit for damages, on top of the daily rental fee, gas, and delivery.
+call for pricing damage deposit.
+Many rental places require a call for pricing for damages, on top of the daily rental fee, gas, and delivery.
 With a professional, the price you're quoted is the price you pay — everything included, no deposits.

 Time pressure and stress.
 Rental periods are 4-8 hours.
 You'll spend the first hour figuring out the controls.
 Then you're racing the clock with dull teeth on a machine that barely works.
 Meanwhile, a professional grinds that same stump in minutes, not hours.
 You can sit back and relax instead of racing the return clock.